danskernesdigitalebibliotek/ddb-cover-service/infrastructure/k8s/readme.md

 ```sh
 kubectl get secret elasticsearch-es-elastic-user -o=jsonpath='{.data.elastic}' | base64 --decode
 ```
+## Horizontal pod autoscaler (HPA)

+The application deployment uses HPA, which can be enabled when installing the helm chart with `--set hpa.enabled=true`.

 # Application install
 To install the application into the kubernetes cluster yaml files can be found in the k8s folder and should be applied